-Despite the existence of a detailed legal framework which could provide a basis for the independent self-governance of lawyers, and the development and maintenance of high standards in the profession, in practice the Bar Association of Azerbaijan suffers from significant institutional weaknesses which prevent it from adequately discharge these functions.
-Bodies of the Bar Association seem not to have sufficient leeway to carry out their functions in an independent manner.
-The Bar Association has failed to follow the procedure in regard to holding events required by law, rotating members of its governing bodies, and adopting the necessary documents to regulate the qualification and work of lawyers.
+Despite the existence of a detailed legal framework which could provide a basis for the independent self-governance of lawyers, and the development and maintenance of high standards in the profession , in practice the Bar Association of Azerbaijan suffers from significant institutional weaknesses which prevent it from adequately discharge these functions.
+Bodies of the Bar Association are under direct influence of its leadership and seem to not have sufficient leeway to carry out their functions in an independent manner.
+The Bar Association has failed to follow the procedure in regard to election of holding events required by law, rotating members of its governing bodies, and adopting the necessary documents to regulate the qualification and work of lawyers.
 This puts under question the legitimacy of its bodies and creates doubt about the ability of the Bar Association to effectively regulate the profession.